 But burnout can also extend outside the facet of professional work.
 Students can experience burnout as well as hobbyists.
 If an activity causes stress—it can probably cause burnout as well.

 Because burnout symptoms are intertwined with depression, it can be hard to differentiate who’s suffering from burnout and who’s not.
 Unregulated burnout actually leads to depression.
-Understanding who’s most at risk for burnouts can be used as a guide to understand what your situation is.
+Understanding who’s most at risk for burnouts can be used as a guide to understanding what your situation is.
 Here are characteristics that are associated with burnout risk:

 - Being “Type A” personality: The two main facets of this personality are time impatience and being easily angered.
 Being or working with somebody who is type A can make someone predisposed to chronic stress.